-Countries win an emerging market economy range in size – such as India and Morocco.
+Countries with an emerging market economy range in size – such as India versus Morocco.
 Although both countries differ drastically in terms of GDP and population, they are both in the middle of developing their economies and progressing towards economic globalization.

 Characteristics of an Emerging Market Economy

 The economic growth of countries with an emerging market economy typically grow by 6% to 7% annually, whereas countries with an already well-established economy report a growth rates below 3%.
 As a result, the GDP growth rates for emerging market economies outperform those of developed countries.

 2. High productivity levels

 Labor is characterized by low costs, which can stimulate production and increase employment levels.
 Therefore, developed countries establish a preference to build manufacturing factories and engage in outsourcing to make use of the low-cost labor.
 As a result, emerging markets can increase their international presence and improve their exports to foreign countries.